 Yasufumi Nakamori is an art historian who has been curator of photography and new media at the Minneapolis Institute of Art since May 2016.
 His doctoral dissertation traces the emergence of the artistic imagination that envisioned an archetype of the city through four Japanese projects from the 1950s and 1960s.
 Part of this research was presented in the exhibition Katsura: Picturing Modernism in Japanese Architecture at the Museum of Fine Arts, Houston.
 A book by the same title received the Alfred H. Barr Jr. Award from the College Art Association.
 Nakamori has taught modern and contemporary Japanese art and architecture at Rice University and Hunter College, CUNY, and is currently working on a research project on Kenzo Tange funded by the Graham Foundation.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
-We are still working on it.
-If you get lost, you can email us at firstname.lastname@example.org.
+And if you wish to help us redefine how this website works, please click here.